johnath/beep/PACKAGING.md

 Packages
 ========

-This is a list of links to distribution packages:
+This is a list of links to some distributions' packages of `beep`:

   * [archlinux](https://www.archlinux.org/)
     [overview](https://www.archlinux.org/packages/extra/x86_64/beep/)